 Our favorite low-calorie alcoholic drinks

 There are a few drinks we reach for during a night out.
-Try one of our favorites this New Year’s Eve and keep these tips in mind all year long.
+Try one of our favorites next time you’re celebrating.

 - Vodka: Our preferred low-calorie vodka drink only has 65 calories.
 Ingredients: 1 shot of vodka, a splash of mineral water, lime slices and crushed ice.